 Many tours to Hahndorf also include wine tasting but there are some available that do not.
 For a budget option, this half day tour of Hahndorf and the Adelaide Hills will give you a taste of the area.
 If you prefer a full day small group tour with gourmet tastings, here’s another option for you.
 And if you would like a tour that combines wine tasting with some time to wander around in Hahndorf, this might be the tour for you.

 Things to do in Hahndorf

 Now that you are here, you will need to find out what to do in Hahndorf!
 Of all the things to do and see below, the most important is to slow down and take some time to soak in the atmosphere.
 These Hahndorf things to do will mostly take you back to basics and get you enjoying your time in this historic little village.

 Browse the Hahndorf Shops

 I’m fairly sure this one goes without saying, it is one of the most popular Hahndorf activities.
-I am sure it’s impossible to walk down the street in Hahndorf without even a teeny glimpse into the shops.
+Come to Hahndorf to do all your souvenir shopping to remind you of your South Australian visit.
+I am sure it’s impossible to walk down the Hahndorf main street without even a teeny glimpse into the shops.
 Here are a few shops in Hahndorf I always seem to check out when I visit.

 - Grass Roots Vintage – this may look like a big pile of old stuff, but once you really start looking, there are some amazing treasures here.
 I can’t help but poke around a bit to see what’s here